flatironinstitute/finufft/docs/install.rst

 Dependencies
 ************

-This library is currently supported for unix/linux and also tested on Mac OSX.
-We have heard that it can be compiled on Windows too.
+This library is fully supported for unix/linux and also works on Mac OSX.
+We have heard that it is difficult to compile on Windows;
+for such a machine we suggest trying within the Windows Subsystem for Linux (WSL).

 For the basic libraries